Child Safety Standards

 At Ventura, our commitment to child safety is about more than understanding what is required by compliance with the Act.
 Ventura appreciates that schools, parents and guardians entrust Ventura with the safety of their children.
 We cherish this position of trust, which is why we have a zero tolerance for any form of child abuse or discrimination.

 Ventura takes deliberate steps to protect children from physical, sexual, emotional, psychological and cultural abuse, and neglect.
 Our employees understand the need to protect the safety of children and have particular regard to the safety of children from cultural or linguistically diverse backgrounds, Aboriginal and Torres Strait Islander children, and children with a disability.

-Adherence to the Child Safe Standards and processes in this business will be reviewed regularly as part of the annual internal audit.
+Adherence to the Child Safe Standards and processes will be reviewed regularly as part of the annual internal audit

 All interactions with children will meet the highest ethical behavioural standards, and be visible and transparent at all times:

 - Ventura employees will not exchange personal contact details, such as phone numbers, social networking sites or email addresses, with children.

 - Ventura employees will not communicate with children online.